MindTheGap-ERC/CarboKitten.jl/docs/src/visualization/map-view.md

 const Time = typeof(1.0u"Myr")

-# Pulled verbatim from WheelerDiagram.dominant_facies! — the same trick works on
+# Pulled verbatim from WheelerDiagram.dominant_facies! — works on
 # any array whose first axis is facies.
 For a DataVolume snapshot the input is
 # (n_facies, n_x, n_y) and the output is (n_x, n_y) Int.
 _colormax(d::AbstractArray) = getindex.(argmax(d; dims=1)[1, :, :], 1)